-- You’ve had your tooth filled and need to protect the filling especially where a considerable chunk of the tooth is missing
+- You’ve had your tooth filled and need to protect the filling especially where a considerable chunk of the tooth is missing.

-- You’ve got a dental implant
+- You have a dental implant

-At Richmond West Dental, a majority of our dental crowns patients are adults.
-However, there are instances when a child might benefit from dental crowns.
-For example, children who are high-risk candidates for decay can get dental crowns to protect their primary or secondary teeth.
+The majority of our patients who need dental crowns at Richmond West Dental are adults.
+Some children, however, may benefit from dental crowns.
+Children who are at high risk for decay can get dental crowns to protect their primary or secondary teeth.

 Caring for Your Dental Crowns